Computational Medicine and Informatics Collaboratory

-The Computational Medicine and Informatics for Neurological health (COM-IN; pronounced as “common”) Collaboratory is focused on transforming neurologic care and health through engineering-driven and integrative research as well as training next-generation scientists, engineers, clinicians, and leaders through personalized mentorship and true multidisciplinary immersion.
+The Computational Medicine and INformatics (COM-IN; pronounced as “common”) Collaboratory is focused on transforming neurologic and cardiovascular care and health through engineering-driven and integrative research as well as training next-generation scientists, engineers, clinicians, and leaders through personalized mentorship and true multidisciplinary immersion.

 Research and Training Areas: